plexx-dev/rsc-vm/README.md

 # Important

-If you think you can expect any masterpiece or in general in any way a decently optimized Code here you're wrong.
-This is just to brag about my friend [Weckyy702's](https://github.com/weckyy702) that Rust is or can be faster than C++.
+If you think you can expect any masterpiece or in general in any way a decently optimized Code here, you're wrong.
+This is just to brag about my friend [Weckyy702](https://github.com/weckyy702) that Rust is or can be faster than C++.

-Somehow this is faster by a order of magnitude than the original Version of the RaychelScript VM which it's original author [Weckyy702's](https://github.com/weckyy702) wrote in C++.
 Even though iam completly new to Rust and barley take advantage of Rust's full potential.
+This is faster by a order of magnitude than the original Version of the RaychelScript VM, which it's original author [Weckyy702](https://github.com/weckyy702) has written in C++.

 So i guess we all can assume Rust > C++.